SourceCode2/rSshd/README.md

-# rSshd
+# rsshd
-rSshd (rust Server shell daemon) is built for execute commands from remote
+rsshd (rust server shell daemon) is built for execute commands from remote